What affects cost planning for moves in Maidstone

 • Permit or time-limited parking → Arrange visitor permits or bay suspensions early and share the reference so the van can stop close to the door.

-• Risk of long carry → Reserve the nearest legal space and keep the path clear; stage boxes near the exit to shorten walking distance.
+• Risk of a long carry → Reserve the nearest legal space and keep the path clear; stage boxes near the exit to shorten walking distance.

-• Peak traffic near schools or town centre → Choose start times outside school-run and commuter peaks to keep loading windows flexible.
+• Peak traffic near schools or the town centre → Choose start times outside school-run and commuter peaks to keep loading windows flexible.

 • Managed buildings with loading bays → Secure booking confirmations and share any induction or access rules in advance.